-As heat pumps are one of the improvements under the Green Home Grants scheme, installers can expect to see an upsurge in underfloor heating projects too.
+As heat pumps are gaining momentum within the build sector, installers can expect to see an upsurge in underfloor heating projects.
 This is because heat pump technologies work best at lower temperatures, and are ideally suited to UFH which works at 35-40°C.

 To learn more about installing UFH and preparing for these projects, visit our blog ‘Top tips for successful UFH installation’